anowak/biblio-glutton/Readme.md

 This command should thus be launched only one time after the loading of a full Crossref snapshot, it will resync the current metadata and index to the current day, and the daily update will then ensure everything remain in sync with the reference Crossref metadata as long the service is up and running.

-__Warning:__ If an older snapshot is used, like the CrossRef dump Academic Torrent file, the coverage gap is not a few days, but usually several months or more than one year (since Crossref has not updated the Academic Torrent dump in 2022).
+__Warning:__ If an older snapshot is used, like the CrossRef dump Academic Torrent file, the coverage gap is not a few days, but usually several months.
 Using the Crossweb API to cover such a long gap will unfortunately take an enormous amount of time (more than a week) due to API usage rate limitations and is likely not a acceptable solution.
 In addition, the Crossref web API is not always reliable, which might cause further delays.

 #### PMID and PMC ID